 If a surgery was performed on the person whose consent could not have been obtained in advance, the person who performed the surgery must immediately, as soon as the condition of the operated person allows, explain the nature of the surgery performed and its possible consequences.

-Special legislation for the consent of a minor patient under the Act on Health Care Services
+Special legislation for the consent of a minor patient under the Act on Medical Services

-The issue of consent and informed consent of a patient is regulated, besides the Civil Code, also by the Act on Health Care Services.
-In the case of a minor patient it is necessary, pursuant to Section (§) 35, paragraph 1, the Act on Health Care Services, to find out his opinion on the intended health services if it is reasonable in relation to his intellectual and volitional maturity.
+The issue of consent and informed consent of a patient is regulated, besides the Civil Code, also by the Medical Services Act.
+In the case of a minor patient it is necessary, pursuant to Section (§) 35, paragraph 1, the Medical Services Act, to find out his opinion on the intended health services if it is reasonable in relation to his intellectual and volitional maturity.
 This opinion must be taken into account and its importance is growing in proportion to the age and degree of mental and volitional maturity of the minor patient.
 For the actual expression of the consent of the minor patient the laws regulating the legal capacity of natural persons will be applied, i.e., the new Civil Code since 1 January 2014, establishing that the minor patient may be provided with the intended health care services on the basis of his consent (the consent of his legal representative is not required) if the execution of such surgery is appropriate to the mental and volitional maturity corresponding to his age.

-The Act on Health Care Services further establishes that where the health care services are provided on the basis of the consent of a minor patient, it does not prevent the attending medical worker from giving the information about the provided health care services or the health of the minor patient to his legal representative.
-If the consent of a minor patient cannot be obtained, the Health Services Act sets forth, in Section (§) 35, paragraph 3, that the provision of health services concerning emergency care which does not meet the conditions for the provision of medical services without the consent according to Section (§) 38, paragraph 4, Act on Health Care Services or for the provision of emergency care, and provided that the consent of the legal representative of the minor patient cannot be obtained without undue delay, the attending medical worker will decide about the provision of health care services.
+The Medical Services Act further establishes that where the health care services are provided on the basis of the consent of a minor patient, it does not prevent the attending medical worker from giving the information about the provided health care services or the health of the minor patient to his legal representative.
+If the consent of a minor patient cannot be obtained, the Medical Services Act sets forth, in Section (§) 35, paragraph 3, that the provision of health services concerning emergency care which does not meet the conditions for the provision of medical services without the consent according to Section (§) 38, paragraph 4, Medical Services Act or for the provision of emergency care, and provided that the consent of the legal representative of the minor patient cannot be obtained without undue delay, the attending medical worker will decide about the provision of medical services.

-Pursuant to Section (§) 38, paragraph 4, Act on Health Care Services, one can provide a minor with medical services without his consent in the following cases:
+Pursuant to Section (§) 38, paragraph 4, Medical Services Act, one can provide a minor with medical services without his consent in the following cases:

 in the case of urgent care when treating a serious mental disorder;